 But first, there are two important types of competitor articles you’ll want to write:

-In the best-of-competitor list, you're targeting searches people make where they want to see all of their best options of vendors that sell the product/service they're exploring.
+In the best-of-competitor list, you’re targeting searches people make where they want to see all of their best options of vendors that sell the product/service they’re exploring.
+In other words, you’re performing competitive analysis and then publishing the results.

 These articles simply list out all of the top vendors that you compete with the most.